DrDiemotma/IIoTDemo/README.md

 For example, all services depend on the ControlNode which always has to be installed and started first.

+## Tests

+Functionality is usually tested with the provided test scripts.
+They use the `pytest` framework.
+`pytest-asyncio` is required for asynchronous tests as well, because asynchron executions are used frequently throughout the project.
+Since this is used for testing only, it is not in `requirement.txt`.

 ## Starting the Services

 We recommend using the Podman Desktop application to control the services.